Bernardbyy/Bernardbyy/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bernardbyy&label=Profile%20views&color=0e75b6&style=flat" alt="bernardbyy" /> </p>

-- 🔭 I’m currently working in an eKYC company in the Fintech Industry.
-Working on modules to prevent against visual presentation attacks.
+- 🔭 I’m currently working for an eKYC company in the Fintech Industry to prevent against visual presentation attacks.

-- 💬 Ask me about How Your Raw Data can be turn into ** Actionable Insights!! **
+- 💬 Ask me about How Your Raw Data can be turn into **Actionable Insights!!**

 - 📫 How to reach me **bernardbyy@gmail.com**